adambard/learnxinyminutes-docs/julia.html.markdown

 ## 6. Multiple-Dispatch
 ####################################################

-# In Julia, all named functions are generic functions
+# In Julia, all named functions are generic functions.
-# This means that they are built up from many small methods
+# This means that they are built up from many small methods.
 # Each constructor for Lion is a method of the generic function Lion.

 # For a non-constructor example, let's make a function meow: